Skip to content

 This model has a practical advantage — it gives clinicians a shared language.
 But it is not accurate as a description of reality.
 Someone can be severely impacted by sensory stimuli and at the same time be flexible in language use.
 Someone else may miss social signals entirely, but is organizationally very strong.
 A single number on a line does not capture this.

-The CASS — a circle, not a line
+The Circle of Autism Spectrum Symptoms — a circle, not a line

 The circle has four zones and two sides: